andreabuon/lottery-game/README.md

 - Table `users` - contains informations about the players (user id, username, hash, salt, score)
 - Table `rounds` - contains informations about the game rounds (round count)
 - Table `draws` - contains informations about the draws of the game (round number and numbers drawn)
-- Table `bets` - contains informations about the players bet (round number, id of the user, numbers in the bet)
+- Table `bets` - contains informations about the players' bets (round number, id of the user, numbers in the bet)
 - Table `results` - contains informations about the results of the players' bets : round number, id of the user, score of the bet, status of the result of the bet (viewed or not)